-A sickle cell test is a simple blood test used to determine whether or not you have sickle cell disease or sickle cell trait.
-Sickle cell disease (SCD) is a group of inherited red blood cell disorders.
-People who have this disease have red blood cells that are shaped abnormally.
-Instead of looking like doughnuts, which normal red blood cells do, they are shaped like a crescent moon, or a C-shaped farm tool known as a sickle.
+A sickle cell test is a simple blood test used to determine if you have sickle cell disease (SCD) or sickle cell trait.
+People with SCD have red blood cells (RBCs) that are abnormally shaped.
+Sickle cells are shaped like a crescent moon.
+Normal RBCs look like doughnuts.

 - paleness and shortness of breath

 - periodic episodes of pain, which are caused by blocked blood flow

 - hand-foot syndrome, or swollen hands and feet

 - delayed growth

 - vision problems